pavelinux/pavelinux.github.com/_posts/2015-01-21-programming-with-python.md

 We start this serie of posts by defining our purposes:

-* To develop small and simple programs using programming elements and structures.
+* To develop small and simple programs using programming elements and structures based on Numerical Methods notes "algorithms and technics".
 * This programs should give an approximation to defined physical problems.
-* These results may be improved by iteration or redefiniton of the model.
+* These results may be improved by iteration or redefiniton of the models.